jboss-developer/jboss-wfk-quickstarts/kitchensink-rf/README.md

 What is it?
 -----------

-The `kitchensink-rf` quickstart is based on the `kitchensink` quickstart, but demonstrates how to create a Java EE 6 compliant application using JSF 2.1, CDI 1.0, RichFaces 4.5.
+The `kitchensink-rf` quickstart is based on the `kitchensink` quickstart, but demonstrates how to create a Java EE 6 compliant application using JSF 2.1, CDI 1.0, RichFaces 4.5 in Red Hat JBoss Enterprise Application Platform.
 It includes a persistence unit and some sample persistence and transaction code to introduce you to database access in enterprise Java.

 This application builds on top of the standard JSF approach, by incorporating the RichFaces project to provide a set of components, allowing for a rich user experience.
 RichFaces builds on top of the JSF standard, and is a fully portable solution compatible with all JSF implementations.